jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 - - -

 Excited, we woke early on Saturday ready to conquer Cradle Mountain.
 After a good breakfast we drove to the visitors centre where we boarded the shuttle bus to take us into the park.

 Ronny Creek was our first stop where we planned to start our hike.
 It was clear already here, when we hopped off the bus, that we hadn’t picked the nicest day for a walk and the weather forecast we read was wrong.
 But we were in the park, excited and prepared so we registered our walk and set off anyway.

 ![](/images/F57968C6-15DB-4AB6-9F96-E47CD71BA7AC.jpeg)

 *Ronny Creek*

-We headed along the Overland track, past Crater Falls and stopped on Wombat Peak for some morning tea.
+We headed along part of the Overland Track, past Crater Falls and stopped on Wombat Peak for some morning tea.
 At this point there were some low lying clouds hanging about so we couldn’t see the top of the mountains but could still over look Lake Lilla and Dove Lake.

 ![](/images/4C1C9CC6-511A-4C02-AC0E-A01B0BDA98C4.jpeg)